Lakeview Pantry is looking for a Bilingual Therapist.

 - Master’s degree in social work or counseling required; LPC or LSW preferred with unrestricted Illinois license; if unlicensed this position is required to receive clinical supervision to test for clinical licensure once all supervised hours are obtained; clinical supervision will be provided on-site

-- Bilingual (English and Spanish, Russian, or Polish) required.
+- Bilingual (English and Spanish) required.

 - Working knowledge of Microsoft Office and Google Products

 - Understanding of the widespread impact of food insecurity and a willingness to work as a part of a team to ensure access to food and support services for all

 - Understanding of the impact of social determinants, institutionalized discrimination, structural inequality, and oppression of social groups including but not limited to: race, nationality, ethnicity, gender, sexual orientation, veteran status, religion, age, and ability status, and the ability to identify how systems have impacted clients and intervene accordingly

 - Understanding of and belief in the importance of trauma-informed care practice

 - Proven ability to work independently and as a member of a team